critterandguitari/Kaleidoloop-Manual/manual.md

 * Adjust Knobs 1 & 2 to change playback speed, direction, or other mode parameters
 * Use Previous / Next Track select buttons to play different recordings

 Things may get out of hand fairly quickly.
-Embrace it!
+Embrace it! - you never know what you might create!

 ## Default Playback Modes